 Loose lips sink ships.

-Loose lips sink ships, a phrase that originated during World War II, is an American English idiom meaning “beware of unguarded talk.”
+Loose lips might sink ships, a phrase that originated during World War II, is an American English idiom meaning “beware of unguarded talk.”
 The phrase was created by the War Advertising Council and was used on propaganda posters by the United States Office of War Information.

-Where words are many, sin is not wanting; but those who restrain their lips do well (Proverbs 10:19).
+Where words are many, sin is not wanting; but those who restrain their lips do well.

 But there is a bright side.
-When we use these same words to examine our conscience, they reveal the judgment and unforgiveness or even people-pleasing and cowardice still lurking in our hearts.
+When we use the words we’ve spoken to examine our conscience, they reveal the judgment and unforgiveness or even people-pleasing and cowardice still lurking in our hearts.